-The School Direct (Salaried) training programme offers you a way of qualifying as a teacher whilst you work in one of our Partner Schools.
+The School Direct (Salaried) training programme offers you a way of qualifying as a teacher whilst working in one of our Partner Schools.
 This is a one-year individualised training programme leading to Qualified Teacher Status (QTS).
 With QTS you can work as a qualified teacher in any Maintained School, Sixth Form, Tertiary or Further Education College in England or Wales.

-Thomas Telford School, as Lead School for the Consortium, will receive all School Direct applications.
+Thomas Telford School, as Lead School for the West Midlands Consortium, will receive all School Direct applications.
 If you have a preference for a particular Partner School to which you would like your application directed, please state this in your application or in an email to the WMC Administrator.
 If you have no preference, your application will be sent to all Partner Schools wishing to host trainees in your subject.

 The West Midlands Consortium, through its partnership with Staffordshire University, includes an optional 30 Masters Level Credits as part of the School Direct (Salaried) programme.